Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Molecular graph representation evaluation

 \subsection{Generic graph properties}

 Topological property statistics are often used as features in machine learning pipelines on graphs that do not rely on neural networks~\cite{grl}.
 Based on their scale, they can be divided into \{node-, pair-, and graph-\} level statistics.
-For molecular graphs, different scales serve different purposes.
+For molecular graphs, topological metrics have been widely used as molecular descriptors in cheminformatics for decades~\cite{devillers2000topological,jiang2021could,karelson2000molecular,emmert2012statistical}, metrics at different scales will facilitate different tasks.